NukuHack/School/README.md

 ## License

 This project is licensed under "no" license.
-- Meaning you may take whatever you need, you can distribute it (or even make money from it, but I bet ou won't).
+- Meaning you may take whatever you need, you can distribute it (or even make money from it, but I bet you won't).

 ## Acknowledgments